Eduard Mörike: Biography

-Mörike became a Lutheran pastor and, in 1834, he was appointed vicar of Cleversulzbach near Weinsberg.
+In 1834, he was appointed vicar of Cleversulzbach near Weinsberg.
 In the Autumn of 1843 he stayed for over half a year with his friend Pastor Wilhelm Hartlaub (1804–1885) in the village of Wermutshausen, situated in the state of Baden-Württemberg in southern Germany.
 During this time he produced a drawing of the Wermutshausen Petruskirche, dating from the early 1800s.
 This drawing is speculated, due to the perspective, to be from a top-floor room of a local brewery, distillery, and guesthouse at the edge of town, which remains in operation today as Gasthaus und Manufaktur Krone Wermutshausen.
 In town there is also a Museum commemorating this visit, in which guests can see the room in which Mörike lived.
-For reasons of health, Mörike retired quite early, and in 1851 became professor of German literature at the Katharinenstift in Stuttgart.
-This office he held until he retired in 1866.
-He continued to live in Stuttgart until his death.